Olga MykhoparkinaJun 29, 2021

 At Quoleady, we build hundreds of high-quality links for our SaaS clients every month.
 For each website, there are strict criteria on whether we accept it or not for our clients.
 Today I’ll share how we choose which websites we get links from and why it matters for your SaaS brand.

 Before going into tips and best practices, let’s first go over the places where you don’t want to get links from since that list is far more important.

 First of all, avoid any “SEO expert” selling you links from a list of the websites that they manage like in the images above.
 These links are low-quality and the sites that they offer are usually private blogging networks, linking to each other.

 Your website’s link will be placed with thousands of other paid link insertions.
 Search engines will consider these links as spammy and irrelevant and when these sites get taken down and penalized (which is a matter of time), your site will be affected too.

 It’s also a good idea to avoid freelancers from platforms such as Fiverr (no offense) offering links or link packages for X amount of money.
 At the very best, they will give you a link to an irrelevant page with your desired anchor.
-Link building takes time and effort and you cannot expect high quality at $50 spent on 100 links.
+SaaS link building takes time and effort and you cannot expect high quality at $50 spent on 100 links.

 Moreover, avoid content farms.
 These are websites that seemingly have no niche or topic and you’ll find them writing about lawn care in one blog and digital marketing in another one.
 These websites push out any content just to be able to insert links from clients such as yourself.